Resources

 Browser push notification is not a broadcast channel that you can use for sending generic mass content to all your users.

-You need to embrace the power of actionable analytics to segment your users based on their attributes, web behaviour, and preferences to ensure that you target them with content that absolutely interests them.
-If you get your user segmentation right, it sets the foundation for delivering more personalised campaigns primed for higher engagement.
+You need to embrace the power of actionable analytics to segment your users based on their attributes, web behavior, and preferences to ensure that you target them with content that absolutely interests them.
+If you get your user segmentation right, it sets the foundation for delivering more personalized campaigns primed for higher engagement.

 Tip #3: Personalise your notification content

-Leverage the power of gathered user data including personal details, past behavioral details, preferences to craft highly relevant content that connects you with the users.
+Leverage the power of data, including personal details, past behavioral details, and preferences, to craft highly relevant content that connects you with the users.

-The secret to personalising your content stems from a comprehensive understanding of your users.
+The secret to personalizing your content stems from a comprehensive understanding of your users.
 This is why gaining a unified view of your customers becomes critical.

 Tip #4: Keep your content short and crisp

-Optimise your content with high conversion keywords as you continue to gather greater insights into your users’ behaviour based on their interactions with and responses to your browser push notifications.
+Optimize your content with specific, action-oriented words as you continue to gather insights into your users’ behavior based on their interactions with and responses to your browser push notifications.

-Use images.
-A small image in the title (could be your brand’s logo) helps in building brand recall and recognition.
+Rich media in your browser push notifications is eye-catching.
+A small image in the title (which could be your brand’s logo) helps in building brand recall and recognition.

 A large contextual image that supports the content makes the notification attractive and easily clickable.